Getting Started

 What you should do firstLink to section

-Understand the product pathLink to section
+Understand the product ladderLink to section

-It is a path from product validation to SaaS launch:
+PyColors is not just a UI library.
+It is a path from public offer to product validation to SaaS launch:

 - Design System gives visual consistency